-- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - > Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents and carers.
-This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for students who are LGBTQ+ to speak out and share their concerns

-All staff will be aware of:

-- Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding leads (DSLs) and deputy, the behaviour policy and the safeguarding response to children who go missing from education - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSLs, and sharing information with other professionals to support early identification and assessment - > The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) - > The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - > The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - > What to look for to identify children who need help or protection

-Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.

-5.2 The designated safeguarding leads (DSLs)

-The DSLs are members of the senior leadership team.
-Our DSLs are Mrs K Anderton, Mr J Whiting and Mrs L Whiting.
-The DSLs' tasks lead responsibility for child protection and wider safeguarding in the school.
+Keeping Children Safe in Education, and review this guidance at least annually Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance Reinforce the importance of online safety when communicating with parents and carers.
+This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) Provide a safe space for students who are LGBTQ+ to speak out and share their concerns All staff will be aware of: Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding leads (DSLs) and deputy, the behaviour policy and the safeguarding response to children who go missing from education The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSLs, and sharing information with other professionals to support early identification and assessment The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe The fact that children can be at risk of harm inside and outside of their home, at school and online The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children What to look for to identify children who need help or protection Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+5.2 The designated safeguarding leads (DSLs) The DSLs are members of the senior leadership team.
+Our DSLs is Mr J Watt.
+The DSL tasks lead responsibility for child protection and wider safeguarding in the school.
 This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep students safe online.

 During term time, the DSLs will be available during school hours for staff to discuss any safeguarding concerns.
 Out of school hours, the DSLs can be contacted via email at safeguarding@westhillschool.co.uk.
 Please note, this email account may not be monitored regularly out of term time.

-When a DSL is absent, there are other trained DSLs who can respond.
-In the unlikely event all 3 DSLs are absent, the Deputy DSL, Mrs J Smith, will act as cover.
+When a DSL is absent, there are other trained DSLs who can respond The Deputy DSL's are Ms G Mason and Mr O'Dowd.
+In the unlikely event that all 3 DSLs are not on school site the headteacher will make appropriate arrangements for any urgent safeguarding decisions to be made by trained representatives from the authority and/or neighbouring schools.
 If the DSLs and deputy are not available, the school Business Manager will act as cover (for example, during out-of-hours/out-of-term activities).
 The DSLs will be given the time, funding, training, resources and support to: